MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2_sample_uwp.md

 *  **Microsoft.NETCore.UniversalWindowsPlatform**
 *  **Microsoft.UI.Xaml - Prerelease** - includes Microsoft.Web.WebView2 SDK as a dependency.

-To demonstrate the latest features, this sample in the WebView2Samples repo is set up to use a pre-release version of the WinUI 2 SDK (listed as **Microsoft.UI.Xaml** in NuGet Package Manager), rather than a Stable version.
-That SDK includes a compatible version of the WebView2 SDK, as a dependency of **Microsoft.UI.Xaml**.
+To demonstrate the latest features, this sample in the WebView2Samples repo is set up to use a prerelease version of the WinUI 2 SDK (listed as **Microsoft.UI.Xaml** in NuGet Package Manager), rather than a Stable version.
+The WinUI 2 SDK includes a compatible version of the WebView2 SDK, as a dependency of **Microsoft.UI.Xaml**.
 <!-- After you update the packages, the resulting WebView2 SDK might be a stable or prerelease SDK.
 Per screenshots below; appears to have switched from prerelease (per repo) to stable (after local update) -->